"How can I improve my speed on the LSAT?" This is one of the most common questions students ask as they embark on their LSAT prep journey.

 This is the most counterintuitive but most important piece of advice for anyone who wants to increase their LSAT speed.

 See, we all have a default reading speed.
 Some of us are fast readers and some of us read more slowly.
-Applying our default reading speed to the LSAT, especially Logical Reasoning and the Logic Games section, is trouble in the making.
+Applying our default reading speed to the LSAT, on both the Logical Reasoning and the Reading Comprehension section, is trouble in the making.

 The reason why you ought not to adopt your baseline reading speed on the LSAT is that LSAT reading is dense, perhaps significantly denser than the reading you are accustomed to.